vkbo/novelWriter/docs/source/usage_typography.rst

 Both single and double prime symbols are available in the :guilabel:`Insert` menu.
 These symbols are the correct symbols to use for unit symbols for feet, inches, minutes and seconds.
 The usage of these is described in more detail on the Wikipedia Prime_ page.
-They look very similar to single and double straight quotes, but may be renderred similarly by the font, but they have different codes.
-Using these correctly will also prevent the auto-replace and dialogue highlighting features to understand their meaning in the text.
+They look very similar to single and double straight quotes, and may be renderred similarly by the font, but they have different codes.
+Using these correctly will also prevent the auto-replace and dialogue highlighting features misunderstanding their meaning in the text.

 .. _Prime: https://en.wikipedia.org/wiki/Prime_(symbol)